 What the IB Actually Requires

 A significant part of the ATL planning burden comes from misunderstanding what the IB actually asks for.
 The IB Organisation's (2014) ATL framework does not require a separate tracking spreadsheet.
 It does not require every ATL subcategory to be documented in every lesson.
-It requires that ATL skills are "embedded in all subject groups" and that schools "provide students with opportunities to develop and use" these skills across programmes.
+It requires that ATL skills are "embedded in all subject groups" and that schools provide learners with repeated opportunities to develop and use these skills across programmes.

 That phrase, "provide opportunities," is doing a great deal of work.
 It does not mean "demonstrate in a separate column that each skill was explicitly taught."
 It means that learners who pass through an MYP classroom should leave it having practised the skills.
 The evidence for this can come from unit planners showing inquiry tasks (Research Skills), group activities (Social Skills), and reflective questions (Self-Management Skills).
 It does not need to come from a lesson-by-lesson ATL tracker.